A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Computation

 \subsubsection{\textbf{Heterogeneous Tasks}}

-The diversity of the Metaverse applications generates different computation tasks with various delay requirements, e.g., rendering foreground VR scenes has much more stringent latency requirements than background VR scenes.
-The design of computation offloading schemes should therefore consider the coexistence of various tasks in the edge network in order to improve the offloading efficiency.
-Many DRL-based methods have been proposed to learn offloading policies.
-As a single edge node has limited computing capability, the limitation can be covered by using multiple edge nodes.
-The authors in~\cite{baek2020heterogeneous} adopt a deep recurrent Q-network (DRQN) to classify the offloaded tasks according to their performance requirements in order to maximize the number of completed tasks within the time limit of completion of task.
-Basically, DRQN combines deep Q-learning with a recurrent layer to provide a decision when there is only partial observation.
-The proposed DRQN further adopts a scheduling method to reduce the amount of incorrect actions in the training process.
+The diversity of the Metaverse AR/VR applications, including working, infotainment, and socializing, generates different computational tasks with various delay requirements, e.g., rendering foreground VR scenes has much more stringent latency requirements than rendering background VR scenes.
+The design of AR/VR remote rendering schemes should therefore consider the coexistence of various tasks in the Metaverse in order to improve the rendering efficiency.
+The authors in~\cite{baek2020heterogeneous} adopt a deep recurrent Q-network (DRQN) to classify the offloaded tasks according to their performance requirements to maximize the number of completed tasks within the time limit of completion.
+Basically, DRQN combines deep Q-learning (DQN) with a recurrent layer to provide a decision when there is only partial observation.
+The proposed DRQN further adopts a scheduling method to reduce the number of incorrect actions in the training process.
 In this computation offloading scheme, multiple edge nodes cooperate with each other to guarantee the specific QoS of each task.
 Each edge node executes an individual action with a joint goal of maximizing the average rewards of all nodes.
-Comparing DRQN with other baselines, it can achieve the lowest average task delay by selecting a neighboring edge node that minimizes transmission delay as well as waiting time in the buffers.

-However, methods that rely on DRL often have low adaptability, and the DRL model has to be retrained whenever the environment is changed.
+However, AR/VR rendering algorithms that rely on DRL often have low adaptability, as the DRL model has to be retrained whenever the environment changes.
 This is especially applicable for Metaverse applications in which the services provided to users are consistently evolving.
-In response, the authors in~\cite{wang2020fast} propose an offloading framework in edge computing that is based on meta RL.
+In response, the authors in~\cite{wang2020fast} propose an offloading framework in edge computing that is based on a meta RL algorithm.
 Different from DRL, meta RL utilizes a limited amount of gradient updates and samples that can quickly adapt to different environments.
-The AR/VR applications can be modeled as Directed Acyclic Graphs (DAGs) and the offloading policy by a custom sequence-to-sequence (seq2seq) neural network.
-Using different datasets, meta RL-based offloading framework can always achieve the lowest latency as it can adapt to new tasks much more quickly than the fine-tuned DRL method.
+The AR/VR applications can be modeled as Directed Acyclic Graphs (DAGs) and the offloading policy by a sequence-to-sequence neural network.